Christmas in Ukraine: History

+Ukraine declared 25 December as a public holiday in 2017 for the Christmas commemorations and festivities in the local Protestant and Catholic churches.
+From 2017 to 2022 Ukrainians had two different public holidays commemorating Christmas, 7 January (the date of the holiday according to the Julian calendar) and 25 December (the date of the holiday according to the Gregorian and Revised Julian calendars).
+Since 2023 Christmas is only officially celebrated in Ukraine on 25 December.
+This was done as a part of an official campaign to remove Russian influence in Ukraine.

 Date of celebration

+Traditional Ukrainian Christmas festivities last from 24 December to 6 January, the date of the celebration of the baptism of Jesus, which known in Ukraine as Vodokhreshche or Yordan, according to the Orthodox Church of Ukraine (OCU), the Catholic Church (including Latin and Ukrainian Greek Catholics), and most Protestants.

 As of 2017, 25 December, Christmas Day by the Gregorian calendar, became an official government holiday in Ukraine.
 The Eastern Orthodox Churches predominantly follow the Julian calendar, and 7 January is also a public holiday in Ukraine.
-In December 2020, the head of the Orthodox Church of Ukraine, Metropolitan Epiphanius, said that changing the date of Christmas to 25 December in Ukraine is possible after both the church and the faithful are ready for such a decision, after conducting educational work.
-It was stated that the postponement of the Nativity of the Lord would entail a change in the dates of all fixed holidays to 13 days ago.
-In December 2020, the head of the Ukrainian Greek Catholic Church (UGCC), Patriarch Sviatoslav, stated that the Greek Catholic Church would resolve this issue "together with our Orthodox brothers."
+In December 2020, the head of the Orthodox Church of Ukraine (OCU), Metropolitan Epiphanius, said that changing the date of Christmas to 25 December in Ukraine is possible after both the church and the faithful are ready for such a decision, after conducting educational work.
+It was stated that the postponement of the celebration of the nativity of The Lord would entail a change in the dates of all fixed holidays to 13 days ago.
+In December 2020, the head of the Ukrainian Greek Catholic Church (UGCC), Patriarch Sviatoslav, stated that the Greek Catholic Church would resolve this issue "together with our Orthodox brothers".
 He also noted that this issue is not dogmatic, it should overcome church divisions, not cause new ones, and in his opinion, the transition to celebrating Christmas in a new style — 25 December, should be initiated by the laity.

+About a hundred parishes of the Romanian national minority in Ukraine, which are part of the Ukrainian Orthodox Church of the Moscow Patriarchate, have always celebrated Christmas on 25 December according to the Revised Julian calendar, just like the Romanian Orthodox Church.

-On 18 October 2022, the Orthodox Church of Ukraine allowed dioceses to hold Christmas services according to the Revised Julian calendar, i.e., 25 December.
+On 18 October 2022, the OCU allowed dioceses to hold Christmas services according to the Revised Julian calendar, i.e., 25 December.
 In the case of a divine service, its participants are released from the restrictions of fasting on this day.

-On 24 December 2022, during an audience, Major archbishop Sviatoslav handed over to Metropolitan Epiphanius for review a letter outlining the considerations of the UGCC hierarchs regarding the calendar reform.
+On 24 December 2022, during an audience, Major Archbishop Sviatoslav handed over to Metropolitan Epiphanius for review a letter outlining the considerations of the UGCC hierarchs regarding the calendar reform.
 The primates decided to create a joint working group on specific proposals for calendar reform.
 The joint group is initiated on the occasion of the celebration of the 1700th anniversary of the First Ecumenical Council, held in Nicaea in 325.
 In this Council, in particular, the calendar principles of church life were determined.